Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 Philadelphia Youth Sports Sexual Abuse Lawyer

-Whether they are affiliated with a school, youth organization or civic organization, youth sports teams are vulnerable to pedophiles and other sexual predators.
-Children on the team can be sexually abused by coaches, volunteers or other players on the team.
-If your child has been abused or you suffered sexual abuse as a child, our lawyers may be able to help you recover compensation.
+Whether they are affiliated with a school, youth organization, or civic organization, youth sports teams are vulnerable to pedophiles and other sexual predators.
+Children on the team can be sexually abused by coaches, volunteers, or other players on the team.
+When your child has been abused or you suffered sexual abuse as a child, our sexual abuse and assault attorneys may be able to help you recover compensation.

 Attorney Jeffrey Fritz at Soloff & Zervanos, P.C., is an experienced crime victim lawyer who provided legal counsel to some of the victims in the Penn State/Jerry Sandusky case.
 He understands the issues involved in child sexual abuse cases and will work to help you and your family through the legal process.